 For those that don’t know yet, I Went to Ireland!

 In May of 2017 I attended a local quilt guild meeting where our guest speaker was master quilter Mark Sherman.
 Looking back I’m convinced our acquaintance was kismet.
-First, this was the only guild meeting I was able to attend in 5 years of living in North Carolina.
-It would be another year and a half before I actually became a member.
+This was the only guild meeting I was able to attend in 5 years of living in North Carolina.
+And, it would be another year and a half before I actually became a member.

 Ever since I was a child I’ve wanted to travel to Scotland and Ireland; more specifically, the castle Eilean Donan in Scotland and the Hill of Tara in Ireland.
 However, in my mind it was always a “one day it might happen.”
 This day, my husband was actually telling me to go.
 We had a little money set aside and he was literally making one of my life long dreams come true.
 I definitely found a good one!